4NY0NE/Multi-Converter-Script/README.md

 - Provide the desired location and name for the .exe file.
 - Wait for the conversion process to complete and check the output directory for your newly created .exe file.

-Important: The code has a rope of ChatGPT couse i'm not a god of PowerShell, i'm learning, remember!